What is a policy hack?

 The benefits of a policy hack are collaboration and validation.
 A policy hack is a collaborative way of developing a policy.
 It brings together teams of startup ecosystem representatives who ‘hack’ a specific idea or concept in an effort to solve a pre-defined problem, including the ultimate beneficiaries—entrepreneurs.
 It is also an opportunity to validate a policy idea or concept, testing the features and coming up with a better defined way to address the problem, receiving feedback along the way from a variety of stakeholders.

-The policy hack at the Startup Nations Summit (SNS) has special features which reflect the global nature of the Summit audience and its main theme -- the difficult challenges that digital disruption brings to the public sector in its role to set the rules of the game for entrepreneurs and innovators.
+This Policy Hack has special features (see full playbook for organizers here) which reflect the global nature of the Startup and its main theme -- the difficult challenges that digital disruption brings to the public sector in its role to set the rules of the game for entrepreneurs and innovators.

-The key characteristics of the SNS Policy Hack are:
+The key characteristics of the Startup Nations Policy Hack are:

 For example, a policy hack team leader may wish to develop a framework for opening up government data for entrepreneurs in X or Y sector.
 Another hack proposal could involve designing a process to facilitate access to public procurement for innovative startups.